GameChangerCloud/doc-gamechanger/_tabs/contributing.md

 order: 3
 ---

-# Want to contribute to GameChangerCoud ?

-GameChanger remains a work in progress, contributors are more than welcome.
+GameChanger Cloud remains a work in progress, contributors are more than welcome.
 You can contribute to the following projects or suggest improvements through our [contact form](/contact/).

-## How can I contribute to Gamechanger ?
+## How can I contribute to Gamechanger Cloud?
 ### Reporting bugs

 To report a bug, please create an issue on github of the concerned repository and follow the guidelines below.